bbawuah/personal-blogpage/src/pages/the-entrepeneur-without-a-voice.md

 ---
-title: "The entrepeneur without a voice.."
+title: 'The entrepeneur without a voice..'
-date: "2020-06-12"
+date: '2020-06-12'
 ---

 Our economy is constantly changing.
 Millennials are increasingly looking for flexible work and startups such as Temper, Uber and Deliveroo are responding well to this.

 These startups promise a future where everyone is an entrepreneur.
 But is this really true?
 Or do they only sell a dream?

 <h3>The headstrong millenial</h3>
 <blockquote>